-- Offer comprehensive training programs to terminal staff focused on climate-related skills and competencies, such as the operation and maintenance of ZE technologies. - Foster a culture of climate literacy and innovation within the organization, encouraging employees to contribute ideas and solutions to address climate challenges. - Collaborate with and support local education institutions and workforce development boards in developing climate-focused programs, ZE operations and maintenance training and certifications, and internship opportunities for early-career professionals. - Monitor employee satisfaction and engagement levels in climate action initiatives, ensuring that workforce development efforts effectively support the organization's climate goals and objectives.
+- Offer comprehensive training programs to terminal staff focused on climate-related skills and competencies, such as the operation and maintenance of ZE technologies. - Collaborate with and support local education institutions and workforce development boards in developing climate-focused programs, ZE operations and maintenance training and certifications, and internship opportunities for early-career professionals.